Information for Competitors

 The race venue is the Meadows, Elizabeth Crescent/Lower Park Road, Queen’s Park, Handbridge, Chester CH4 7BB.
 Parking will be on the Meadows.
 Please do not park along Elizabeth Crescent!!
 We do not want to inconvenience local residents and Elizabeth Crescent is also part of the bike route.

 From the motorway network, follow the M53 towards Chester to the motorway end where it becomes the A55.
 Leave the A55 at the junction with the A483 (Wrexham turning) and turn right towards Chester.
 Continue along the A483 for two miles, going straight on at junctions/roundabouts.

-Take the first turning left into Victoria Crescent (after a large office building) – the road bears around to the right (Lower Park Road) – follow this down to a sharp 90◦ turning.
+Take the first turning left into Victoria Crescent (after the University building) – the road bears around to the right (Lower Park Road) – follow this down to a sharp 90◦ turning.
 You will turn left off Elizabeth Crescent onto a track down onto the Meadows.
 Marshalls will direct you to park.

-If you are coming to register on the Saturday afternoon – parking will be on the Meadows.
+If you are coming to register on the Saturday afternoon – parking will be on the Meadows (no charge).

 Accommodation / Camping

 Camping is not allowed on the Meadows but there are various campsites around Chester.
 Contact the visitor information office on 01244 405340 or go to their website www.visitchester.com for camping and other accommodation options.